Economics by Good Neighbors: Collective Action Problems

 Unfortunately, Chicago hasn’t found the right solution for it’s drains just yet.

 But there’s another way to address collective action problems, at least in the short term: individual volunteerism.
 Scott didn’t have a city contract or an ordinance to follow.
 He just wanted to cross the street without soaking his shoes and help the next person do the same.
 Sometimes, solving a collective action problem starts with one person picking up a stick.
 Sometimes these actions act as a catalyst, inspiring others to take action themselves.
-Case and point: after running into Scott I grabbed an old broom and hobbled to a nearby drain that had frustrated me on my walk.
+Case in point: after running into Scott I grabbed an old broom and got to nearby drain that had frustrated me on my walk.

 You're a hero, Scott.